signature-opensource/CK-Globalization/README.md

-Managing cultures is never easy and is complicated by the legacy issues (see this good [SO answer](https://stackoverflow.com/a/71388328/190380) for an example and refer to https://www.rfc-editor.org/rfc/bcp/bcp47.txt for the BCP47 norm that culture namig follows).
+Managing cultures is never easy and is complicated by the legacy issues (see this good [SO answer](https://stackoverflow.com/a/71388328/190380) for an example and refer to https://www.rfc-editor.org/rfc/bcp/bcp47.txt for the BCP47 norm that culture naming follows).

 This library is an opinionated one that aims to define a simple, good-enough, i18n workflow that minimizes the developer's burden.